-Solo exhibitions of Kenawy’s work include Amal Kenawy, The Khalid Shoman Foundation, Darat al Funun, Amman (2007); Space, Karim Francis Contemporary Art Gallery, Cairo (2006); Booby Trapped Heaven, Mashrabia Gallery, Cairo (2006); The Purple Artificial Forest, Falaki Gallery, American University of Cairo (2005); The Journey, Townhouse Gallery for Contemporary Art, Cairo (2004) and Transformation, Pro-Helvetia Swiss Art Council, Araau, Switzerland (2004).
+Her work has featured in several solo exhibitions, including Homage to Amal Kenawy, The Khalid Shoman Foundation, Darat Al Funun, Amman (2012); Space, Karim Francis Contemporary Art Gallery, Cairo (2006); Booby Trapped Heaven, Mashrabia Gallery, Cairo (2006); The Purple Artificial Forest, Falaki Gallery, American University of Cairo (2005); and The Journey, Townhouse Gallery for Contemporary Art, Cairo (2004).

-Her work has also been shown in group exhibitions such as In Rebellion.
+Her work has also been shown in group exhibitions, such as Our World is Burning, Palais de Tokyo, Paris (2020); Rabat Biennial (2019); In Rebellion.
 Female Narratives In The Arab World, Institut Valencià d’Art Modern (IVAM), Valencia (2017); Cross-border: Video works by contemporary artists from the Southern Mediterranean, Pataka Art + Museum, Porirua, New Zealand (2016); Lucy’s Iris.
-Contemporary African Women Artists, Rochechouart Museum of Contemporary Art, France (2016); Eri Mieltä: Nykytaiteen Toisinajattelijoita, Kiasma, Museum of Contemporary Art, Helsinki (2015); The Divine Comedy, Museum für Moderne Kunst (MMK), Frankfurt (2014); Zero Tolerance, MoMA PS1, New York (2014); Agoraphobia, Tanas, Berlin (2013); Cross-border: Contemporary Female Artists from the Arabian Mediterranean Region, Center for Art & Media, Karlsruhe, Germany (2013); Told/Untold/Retold, Mathaf: Arab Museum of Modern Art, Doha (2010); 12th International Cairo Biennale, Giza (2010); Sharjah Biennial 8 (2007); 2nd Moscow Biennale (2007); Untitled, Antwerp Museum of Contemporary Art, Belgium (2007); 1st Biennale of the Canaries: Architecture, Art, and Landscape, The Canary Islands (2006); Some Stories, Kunsthalle Wien, Vienna (2005); Home Works 3: Forum on Cultural Practices, Beirut (2005) and 23rd Alexandria Biennale, Egypt (2005).
+Contemporary African Women Artists, Rochechouart Museum of Contemporary Art, France (2016); Demonstrating Minds: Disagreements in Contemporary Art, Kiasma, Museum of Contemporary Art, Helsinki (2015); The Divine Comedy, Museum für Moderne Kunst (MMK), Frankfurt (2014); Cross-border: Contemporary Female Artists from the Arabian Mediterranean Region, Center for Art & Media, Karlsruhe, Germany (2013); Told/Untold/Retold, Mathaf: Arab Museum of Modern Art, Doha (2010); 12th International Cairo Biennale, Giza (2010); 52nd International Venice Biennial (2007); and Sharjah Biennial 8 (2007), among others.

-Kenawy was awarded the Sharjah Biennial Prize (2007); Best Animated Film Prize, 12th Cairo International Film Festival (2006); Global Crossings Prize, Los Angeles (2005); State National Prize for Art, Science and Literature, Egypt (2004); UNESCO Grand Prize, International Cairo Biennale (1998) and 1st prize in sculpture, 7th Salon of Youth, Cairo (1996).
-She also received a grant from the Pro-Helvetia Swiss Arts Council for an artist residency in Araau, Switzerland (2004).
+Kenawy was awarded The Grand Prize of the 12th Cairo Biennial (2010); Sharjah Biennial Prize (2007); Best Animated Film Prize, 12th Cairo International Film Festival (2006); Global Crossings Prize, Los Angeles (2005); State National Prize for Art, Science and Literature, Egypt (2004); UNESCO Grand Prize, International Cairo Biennale (1998); and 1st prize in sculpture, 7th Salon of Youth, Cairo (1996).
+She also received a grant from the Pro-Helvetia Swiss Arts Council for an artist residency in Aarau, Switzerland (2004).

 Kenawy studied film and fashion design at the Academy of Fine Arts, Cinema Institute, Cairo (1997–1999) and earned a bachelor’s degree in painting from the Faculty of Fine Arts, Helwan University, Egypt (1999).

-Kenawy was born in 1974 in Cairo, where she continued to live and work until her passing in 2012.
+Born in 1974 in Cairo, Kenawy continued to live and work there until her passing in 2012.